dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 Any object that uses this interface can be added to the Login class via the attach() method.
 Here’s a

 concrete instance:

-254

-Chapter 11 ■ performing and representing tasks

 // listing 11.28